Hiawatha LRT Trail

-Hiawatha LRT Trail is a 4.7 mi, multi-use path adjacent to a light-rail transit line in Minneapolis, Minnesota, United States, that is popular with bicycle commuters.
+Hiawatha LRT Trail is a 4.7 mi, multi-use path adjacent to a light-rail transit line in Minneapolis, Minnesota, United States.
 Users travel along the Metro Blue Line and Hiawatha Avenue transit corridor, reaching downtown Minneapolis near an indoor sports stadium at the trail’s northern end, and reaching a bridge above Minnehaha Creek at the trail’s southern end.
-Hiawatha LRT Trail provides a vital link between several Minneapolis neighborhoods and the city’s downtown area.
+Hiawatha LRT Trail provides a link between several Minneapolis neighborhoods and the city’s downtown area.

 Route

 Most of the relatively flat, 4.7 mi Hiawatha LRT Trail has a concrete surface, though some sections are asphalt.
 Significant changes in trail grade only occur when traversing over highway bridges.
 There are a number of at-grade intersections with vehicular traffic along the route, and some rail crossings.
 Allowable uses on the trail include bicycling and other forms of pedestrian activity.
-The trail allows for connection to popular east-west bicycle routes, such as the Midtown Greenway and Minnehaha Creek trail.
+The trail allows for connection to east-west bicycle routes, such as the Midtown Greenway and Minnehaha Creek trail.
 Lack of adequate signage has made route identification difficult for some users, especially in the area around East Lake Street.

 The trail’s northern end is at Norm McGrew Place and 3rd Avenue in downtown Minneapolis.
 Picking up the trail at its northern terminus, after one city block, the trail mostly follows alongside the Metro Blue Line route diagonally southward, running on the east side of the train tracks.
 From downtown, trail users are able traverse over several ramps and lanes of Interstate 35W to the Cedar-Riverside neighborhood.
 Near the Midtown Greenway and Martin Olav Sabo Bridge, the light-rail track and mixed-use path diverge.
 The mixed-use path remains on the east side of Hiawatha Avenue, where prior to 2019 there was a gap in the trail, while the train crosses a rail-only bridge near East 28th Street.

 After the Midtown Greenway area, mixed-use trail users heading southward stay east of Hiawatha Avenue on the newest trail segment until East 32nd Avenue.
 From there, trail users must cross Hiawatha Avenue, picking up the Hiawatha LRT Trail as it rejoins the Metro Blue Line.
 Trail users are between Hiawatha Avenue and the light-rail tracks from East 32nd Avenue to East 46th Avenue.
 At East 46th Avenue, the trail crosses the light-rail tracks westward, then diverges from the transit way to traverse alongside Minnehaha Creek before reaching a bridge at East Minnehaha Parkway near Minnehaha Regional Park.

 Key places from north to south: